A $2$-compact group as a spets: Verification of some conjectures

 \begin{Prop} The following statements hold: \begin{itemize} \item[(1)] The number of conjugacy classes of $S$ is equal to $4x^3+15x^2+24x+18$. \item[(2)] The number of conjugacy classes of $[S,S]$ is equal to $16x^3+12x$. \end{itemize} \end{Prop}

 \begin{proof} (1) follows by summing the entries in the first row of Table \ref{table:wpdod}.
-By Theorem \ref{t:cliff}, the number of conjugacy classes of $[S,S]$ is a polynomial in $x$ of degree at most $3$, and using this we calculate that it is equal to $16x^3+12x$. \end{proof}
+From the description of $S$ given in Section \ref{s:centrads}, we see that $[S,S]$ contains an abelian subgroup $T_0$ of index $2$ in terms of which elements of $\Irr([S,S])$ can be described using Lemma \ref{l:cliff}.
+Since $|T:T_0|=2$, $|\Irr([S,S])|$ is a polynomial in $x$ of degree at most $3$, and using this we calculate that it is equal to $16x^3+12x$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{t:conjectures}]

 Let $\D \in \{\H,\F\}$ and suppose that $\m(\D,0)=\k(\D,0)$.
 Inspecting the list of conjectures given in the theorem, we require: \begin{itemize} \item[(1)] $\k(\D,0) \le |S|$; \item[(2)] $\m(\D,0,d) \ge 0$ for each positive integer $d$; \item[(3)] $\m(\D,0,d) \neq 0$ for some $d \neq v_2(|S|)$; \item[(4)] $\displaystyle\min_{r > 0} \{r: \Irr^{d-r}(S) \neq 0\} = \displaystyle\min_{r > 0} \{r: \m(\D,0,d-r) \neq 0\}$, where $d=v_2(|S|)$; \item[(5)] $\k(\D,0)/\m(\D,0,d)$ is at most the number of conjugacy classes of $[S,S]$ for each $d \ge 0$; \item[(6)] $\k(\D,0)/\w(\D,0)$ is at most the number of conjugacy classes of $S$. \end{itemize}